 Federal Court Interpreter Certification

-Becoming a federal court interpreter is a challenging, yet rewarding process that can open the door to new opportunities.
+Becoming a federal court interpreter is a challenging yet rewarding process that can open the door to new opportunities.
 But here’s the catch—certification is only available for Spanish, Haitian Creole, and Navajo.
-If you speak one of these languages, you’ll need to take a written exam and an oral exam separately.
+You must take written and oral exams separately if you speak one of these languages.

-If you don’t speak one of these languages, you can become a professionally qualified interpreter.
+You can still become a professionally qualified interpreter if you don’t speak one of these languages.
 To do so, you’ll need to:

 - Pass the U.S. Department of State conference or seminar interpreter test.